Allegheny-Computer-Science-312-F2020/finalproject-Nathandloria/writing/report.md

 ![image](img/q_3.png)

-Does a higher fertility rate correlate with a higher AIDS prevalence rate among adults?
-If so, how many countries are affected by this in the data set?
+**Does a higher fertility rate correlate with a higher AIDS prevalence rate among adults?
+If so, how many countries are affected by this in the data set?**
----

 Query 1:
 ```
 db.Country.aggregate([{ $group: { _id:null, avg_fertility_rate: {$avg:"$Total_fertility_rate"} } }])